Movies and Images

 Movie showing the evolution of a simulated halo from very early times to the present day, showing dark matter density (left), gas density (middle), stars (right).

-Face-on Integral field Spectroscopy galactic maps (Pinna et al. 2023 (subm.))
+Mock Integral Field Spectroscopy maps (Pinna et al. 2024, A&A in press)

 Caption.